How to Dissolve an LLC: Everything You Need to Know

 Step 2: Filing federal, state, and local tax forms

-Draw up a written resolution stating the purpose to dissolve the LLC, have every member who voted for the dissolution sign and date it and dispense a copy to every member, because this might become significant if the validity of the dissolution is tested later.
+Draw up a written resolution stating the purpose to dissolve the LLC, have every member who voted for the dissolution sign and date it, and dispenses a copy to every member, because this might become significant if the validity of the dissolution is tested later.
 The procedure for filing the Certificate of Dissolution (also called Articles of Dissolution) differs by state.

 Some states need filing documents before informing creditors and resolving claims; others need filing after that process.
 Certain states need tax clearance for the business before the Certificate of Dissolution may be filed.
 In these cases, any back-taxes due by the company or LLC has to first be paid.
 Contact your registered agent, online incorporator, or Secretary of State's office to learn more.
 File Form 966 with the IRS within 30 days of the date of the dissolution resolution, so that the Limited Liability Company won’t be subject to federal tax filing obligations.